-The trafficked person may be a citizen, permanent resid visitor, temporary worker, or student - if all the element occur within the same country, it is considered Domesti Trafficking.
-Domestic Trafficking is the most common for of trafficking in Canada.
+The trafficked person may be a citizen, permanent resident, visitor, temporary worker, or student - if all the elements occur within the same country, it is considered Domestic Trafficking.
+Domestic Trafficking is the most common form of trafficking in Canada.

-Canadian statistics on domestic trafficking show the following lowing trends:
+Canadian statistics on domestic trafficking show the following trends:

-- Human trafficking often occurs in large urban ce • tres and communities.6 - A greater number of those who have been traffic are women,\ whereas the traffickers are predominantly male.
-However, such data must be taken w a grain of salt as these statistic are based on rep ing and criminal convictions carried out. - In BC, men/boys were found to be trafficked mor often as compared to other Canadian provinces. - Nearly 50% of the victims of human trafficking were Indigenous women.
+- Human trafficking often occurs in large urban centres and communities.6 - A greater number of those who have been trafficked are women, whereas the traffickers are predominantly male.
+However, such data must be taken with a grain of salt as these statistic are based on reporting and criminal convictions carried out. - In BC, men/boys were found to be trafficked more often as compared to other Canadian provinces. - Nearly 50% of the victims of human trafficking were Indigenous women.

-dent, nts tic Men who identify as gay, bisexual, or transgender are more likely to be exploited through sex traffick- ing than males who identify as straight. orm ol- This report did not define if the term "women" was trans-inclusive to include all persons who identify as women or if it was in reference solely to cis women. en- Human trafficking database entries in 2021-2022, abou youth who used Covenant House Vancouver's services, reflected the following trends: cked i- • 61% woman/girl, 22% man/boy, and 17% trans and gender diverse youth with port- pre 41% 2SLGBTQIA+ 41% Caucasian, 39% Indigenous, and 21% BIPOC (Black, Indigenous, People of Colour) • 86% Canadian citizens, 12% newcomers
+Men who identify as gay, bisexual, or transgender are more likely to be exploited through sex trafficking than males who identify as straight.3

+This report did not define if the term "women" was trans-inclusive to include all persons who identify as women or if it was in reference solely to cis women.

+Human trafficking database entries in 2021-2022, about youth who used Covenant House Vancouver's services, reflected the following trends:

+- 61% woman/girl, 22% man/boy, and 17% trans and gender diverse youth - 41% 2SLGBTQIA+ - 41% Caucasian, 39% Indigenous, and 21% BIPOC (Black, Indigenous, People of Colour) - 86% Canadian citizens, 12% newcomers

-3.2 INDIGENOUS CONSIDERATIONS
+INDIGENOUS CONSIDERATIONS